t1/pomx/README.md

 `mvn clean install -P-my.group:my.artifact`

 (The colon was chosen for clarity, as '.' and '-' are too common in group and artifact ids)

+# TODO

+External profiles are yet expanded only from your local repository (`~/.m2/repository`).
+So you'll have to fetch them manually before you start the first build:

+`mvn dependency:get -DgroupId=my.group -DartifactId=my.artifact -Dpackaging=xml -Dversion=1.0`